Responsible, Indirect Lending Programs for Credit Unions

 Dealer Fees; Paying to Play

 If you are going to be an indirect lender, your credit union must be comfortable with paying dealer fees for funded loans, as this is standard practice.
 The fee your credit union pays will be determined based on your market, competitors, the incentive amount needed to drive the dealer to send you loans and most importantly, loan net profit.
-All indirect lending programs need to have a fee recourse period, usually referred to as a chargeback period.
+All indirect lending for credit unions programs need to have a fee recourse period, usually referred to as a chargeback period.
 With a chargeback period of 90 days, if a loan pays off within this recourse period, your credit union will be entitled to collecting dealer fees paid for the loan back from the dealer.

 Pricing Loans for Profitability